 - The potential for nutritional studies to decrease the cost and scope of other much more intrusive interventions should not be discounted.
-Thus, cost-effectiveness studies that demonstrate whether a preventative approach to diabetes and CKD can decrease cost of therapy for both diseases are needed. - Investigate how different techniques of nutrition education and dietary modification such as shared decision-making, behavior-modification techniques, and motivational interviewing, can affect patient-reported outcomes, including quality of life. - Compare the benefits and harms of plant-based versus animal-based protein in those with diabetes and CKD. - Investigate the use of ideal body weight versus adjusted body weight in calculation of protein needs in obese patients. - Investigate the use of village health workers, peer counselors, and other nontraditional health care workers in situations where utilization of more traditional health care positions are not possible. - Investigate the use of technology-based interventions to develop a personalized dietary approach and test their efficacy in patients living in rural areas. - The benefit of sodium restriction relates very much to observational studies in the general population.
-Observational studies in heart failure and T1D with CKD205 have suggested that salt restriction is not necessarily beneficial, possibly because of concomitant medication including RAS blockade and diuretics.
+Thus, cost-effectiveness studies that demonstrate whether a preventative approach to diabetes and CKD can decrease cost of therapy for both diseases are needed. - Investigate how different techniques of nutrition education and dietary modification such as shared decision-making, behavior-modification techniques, and motivational interviewing, can affect patient-reported outcomes, including quality of life. - Compare the benefits and harms of plant-based versus animal-based protein in those with diabetes and CKD. - Investigate the use of ideal body weight versus adjusted body weight in calculation of protein needs in obese patients. - Investigate the use of village healthcare workers, peer counselors, and other nontraditional healthcare workers in situations in which utilization of more traditional healthcare positions is not possible. - Investigate the use of technology-based interventions to develop a personalized dietary approach and test their efficacy in patients living in rural areas. - The benefit of sodium restriction is largely derived from observational studies in the general population.

+Observational studies in heart failure and T1D with CKD310 have suggested that salt restriction is not necessarily beneficial, possibly because of concomitant medication including RAS blockade and diuretics.
 Thus, a long-term study looking at the interaction between sodium restriction and medication in diabetes and CKD is warranted.